Mayowa-Taiwo/Paginated-Reports-SSRS-ReportBuilder/README.md

-# Portfolio_Project_SSRS
+# Paginated Report Use Cases
-Paginated Reports built Using the AdventureWorks OLTP database
+Illustrating the Versatility of Paginated Reports to help small scale businesses and start up jump start their business Intelligence development process.